-Rhytidoplasty and rhytidectomy are the medical terms used to describe the facelift operation, designed to rejuvenate the face by reducing sagging skin and improving wrinkles.
-Rhytidoplasty is accomplished by lifting and tightening the lax muscles and fatty tissues of the face and neck and removing loose, sagging skin.BOOK YOUR CONSULTATION
+The facelift procfedure is designed to rejuvenate the face and neck by addressing concerns such as sagging skin and wrinkles.
+This comprehensive approach involves lifting and tightening the muscles and fatty tissues of both the face and neck while eliminating excess, sagging skin.BOOK YOUR CONSULTATION

 People who seek a facelift have one or two acceptable motivating factors: either they want to reduce the advance of the aging process, or they seek to reverse the already present signs of aging.
 Both types of patients share a common goal: to appear more youthful.
-Not everyone seeking facelift surgery is an acceptable candidate.
+However, not everyone seeking facelift surgery or necklift surgery is an acceptable candidate.

 As part of his commitment to helping your recovery, Dr. Fedok will have you come into the office at week four and five after surgery to have Evoke treatments performed on your neck and cheeks.
 These treatments will help mobilize swelling to promote more skin tightening.
-These will be provided for free.
-If you desire to continue more of the treatments, at any point during the course, there is a modest charge.
+Two treatments will be provided for free.
+However, if you desire more Evoke treatments at any point during the course, there is a modest charge.

 Finally, at a point between six months and a year after your facelift, it is recommended that you have a series of three Morpheus 8 radiofrequency treatments, each separated by 4 to 6 weeks.
-The purpose of this treatment is to further enhance collagen and elastin production.
-This will help maintain skin rejuvenation and will be the avenue by which you maintain your results.
+The purpose of this treatment is to enhance collagen and elastin production further.

-Patients who choose to schedule surgery should be advised they will be given special medications and instructions to follow before arriving at one of our surgical facilities.
+Patients who choose to schedule surgery will receive specific medications and instructions to follow before arriving at one of our surgical facilities.
 Twilight anesthesia is most commonly used during the procedure.

-A face lift is a safe procedure that Dr. Fedok performs frequently.
+A facelift is a safe procedure that Dr. Fedok performs frequently.
 As with any surgery, there are risks associated with the procedure.
-Dr. Fedok will discuss all the considerations with you before you undergo the surgery.
+Dr. Fedok will discuss all of the considerations with you before you undergo the surgery.

 Each patient who considers a facelift wants to know how much improvement they can expect and how long it will last.
 The amount of improvement depends on the amount of tissue sagging and wrinkling that is present preoperatively.
-If the operation is completed early in the aging process, a patient can anticipate a look which is refreshed, and less tired-looking.
+If the operation is completed early in the aging process, a patient can anticipate a look that is refreshed and less tired-looking.
 A person who has waited can expect more dramatic results, especially if there is significant wrinkling and sagging.
-However, more initial rebound-relaxation will occur the farther along the initial problems of sagging skin and fat has occurred.
+However, more initial rebound-relaxation will occur the farther along the initial problems of sagging skin and fat have occurred.

 When the aging process causes the sagging to reappear, a secondary facelift, or facial tuck-up, may be performed.
-This often provides more dramatic and longer lasting improvement.
+This often provides more dramatic and longer-lasting improvement.
 In some individuals, it may be necessary to perform this procedure as soon as six months to one year after the initial facelift.
-I may even suggest that a small tightening under the chin may likely be required within the first year to achieve the desired lasting effect.
 The secondary facelift is recommended for patients who have a severe degree of sagging preoperatively and experienced an accelerated aging process.